StackExchange/dnscontrol/docs/nameservers.md

 # Limits

+{% hint style="info" %}
-{% include alert.html text="Note: Not all providers allow full control over the NS records of your zone.
+**NOTE**: Not all providers allow full control over the NS records of your zone.
 It is not recommended to use these providers in complicated scenarios such as hosting across multiple providers.
-See individual provider docs for more info." %}
+See individual provider docs for more info.
+{% endhint %}